IdentityPython/pyFF/docs/usage/running.rst

 Lets pick this pipeline apart.
 First notice the two *when* instructions.
 The :ref:`pyff.builtins:when` pipe is used to conditionally execute a set of instructions.
 There is essentially only one type of condition.
 When processing a pipeline pyFF keeps a state variable (a dict-like object) which changes as the instructions are processed.
-When the pipeline is launched the state is initialized with a a set of key-value pairs used to control execution of the pipeline.
+When the pipeline is launched the state is initialized with a set of key-value pairs used to control execution of the pipeline.

 There are a few pre-defined states, in this case we're dealing with two: the execution mode `update` or `request` (we'll get to that one later) or the `accept` state used to implement content negotiation in the pyFF wsgi app.
-In fact there are two ways to express a condition for `when`: with one parameter in which case the condition evaluates to `True` iff the parameter is present as a key in the state object, or with two parameters in which case the condition evaluates to `True` iff the parameter is present and has the prescribed value.
+In fact there are two ways to express a condition for `when`: with one parameter in which case the condition evaluates to `True` if the parameter is present as a key in the state object, or with two parameters in which case the condition evaluates to `True` if the parameter is present and has the prescribed value.

 Looking at our example the first when clause evaluates to `True` when `update` is present in state.
 This happens when pyFF is in an update loop.
 The other when clause gets triggered when `request` is present in state which happens when